+48. All exits, including emergency exits, should be accessible with level thresholds.

+49. Where level thresholds are not available, directional running man signage should indicate the direction of the accessible exit in addition to inaccessible only exits.

-- 54. At all exit doors, if the exit is not accessible, an accessible sign should indicate the exit is not accessible.
-The location of the closest alternative. - 55.
-Public circulation stairs and staff circulation stairs not designated as exit stairs should still require all of the accessibility features in the Ontario Building Code, including tactile attention indicators at the top of each entry point to the stair, a continuous set of color contrasted handrails on both side of stairs that wrap around landings unless the landing has an entry point, all handrails with extensions at the top and the bottom that returned to the floor or the wall, and provide color contrasted slip resistant nosing strips along the leading edge of each step and landing to help identify the drop off.
-The stairs shall not have abrupt underside edges or an open riser between the steps. - 56.
-Open risers should not be allowed as they are a safety concern for many who feel they could fall, or someone could reach them.
-This is an issue for seniors, children, and people with various types of cognitive disabilities. - 57.
-All staff and public washrooms should be accessible with both individual accessible washrooms and accessible stalls where stalled washrooms are provided, for example in locker rooms. - 58.
-All accessories should be colour contrasted. - 59 Sinks, individual washrooms and accessible stalls should provide accessible shelving. - 60.
-One adult change place washroom per facility and where buildings are larger than a certain size, should provide an adult change bench in a universal washroom on every floor.
-Stalled washrooms should be required to also always include an accessible stall no matter what the distance to the universal or accessible washer might be. - 61.
-All universal washrooms with adult change benches should be identified with signage that indicates the change bench is present.
-Consider using the Changing Places signage that is being used internationally. - 62.
-Accessible washrooms that provide all the features from the building code but do not include an adult change bench, should be required to have signage indicating the location of the adult change bench on the facility. - 63.
-Universal washrooms with adult change benches should be required to have garbage facilities that are size to accommodate larger diapers. - 64.
-Staff areas should require accessible individual washrooms.
-In larger facilities staff areas should include at least one washroom with an adult change bench and appropriate garbage facilities. - 65.
-Directional tactile wayfinding indicators should be provided on the floor perpendicular to the
+50. At all exit doors, if the exit is not accessible, an accessible sign should indicate the exit is not accessible and the location of the closest accessible alternative.

+51. Public circulation stairs and staff circulation stairs that are not designated as exit stairs should still require all of the accessibility features in the Ontario Building Code, including tactile attention indicators at the top of each entry point to the stair, a continuous set of color contrasted handrails on both side of stairs that wrap around landings, unless the landing has an entry point, all handrails with extensions at the top and the bottom that returned to the floor or the wall, as well as color contrasted slip resistant nosing strips along the leading edge of each step to help identify the edge.
+No stairs should have abrupt underside edges as they create a tripping hazard.

+52. Open risers should not be allowed as they are a safety concern for many who feel they could fall, or for people wearing skirts who feel a loss of privacy, or due to the risk that someone could grab them from under the stairs.
+This is an issue for many but particularly for seniors, children, and people with various types of cognitive disabilities.

+53. All staff and public washrooms should be accessible with both individual accessible washrooms and accessible stalls where stalled washrooms are provided, for example in locker rooms.
+All accessories and controls should be colour contrasted.
+Sinks, individual washrooms and accessible stalls should provide accessible shelving.
+Washrooms with stalls should be required to always include at least one accessible stall even if a universal washroom is immediately outside the stalled washrooms or within 45m of the stalled washroom.

+54. One adult change place washroom per facility should be provided for children who are too big for baby change tables and for adults who use diapers.
+Where stations or transit buildings are larger, they should provide an adult change bench in a universal washroom on every floor of the facility.

+55. All universal washrooms with adult change benches should be identified with signage that indicates the change bench is present.
+Consider using the Changing Places signage that is being used internationally.
+Accessible washrooms that provide all the features from the building code but do not include an adult change bench, should be required to have signage indicating the location of the adult change bench on the facility.
+Universal washrooms with adult change benches should be required to have garbage facilities that are size to accommodate larger diapers.

+56. Staff areas should require accessible individual washrooms.
+In larger facilities staff areas should include at least one washroom with an adult change bench and appropriate garbage facilities.

-Path of travel crossing the corridor to help people find the washrooms.
+57. Directional tactile wayfinding indicators should be provided on the floor perpendicular to the path of travel so that it crosses the corridor to help people find the signage for the washrooms which is placed immediately adjacent to the washrooms.

+58. The Transportation Accessibility Standard should include specifics for retrofit of existing transit stations and signs, including measures from the foregoing.